-We stumbled upon this product at our recent trip to Lowe’s and snatched it up right away.
-I swear the product was spotlighted with angels singing from heaven!
+We stumbled upon this product at our recent trip to our big box store and snatched it up right away.

 We followed the instructions on how to mix the paint for oil using mineral spirits and started spraying.

 I did NOT take photos of the during, because working with oil is VERY messy and gets on everything.
-So let me tell you exactly what we did.
+So let me tell you exactly what we did in detail!

-We chose to paint over the icky peach with Sherwin Williams Pure White SW 7005.
+We chose to paint over the icky peach oil with Sherwin Williams Pure White SW 7005.

-First, expect a little overspray from working so high if your moulding is attached like ours.
-We thoroughly covered the floors and used a piece of cardboard as a shield to protect any spot we didn’t want the overspray to work.
+First, expect a little overspray from working so high if your moulding is already installed like ours.

 What is overspray?